-The unifying characteristic of all private companies is that they are intended to generate financial returns for shareholders.
+The unifying characteristic of all private companies is that they intend to generate financial returns for shareholders.
 Beyond that, each has the following basic unique characteristics, listed below.

-Private companies are incorporated by one or more persons, must have at least one director and may not offer its securities (shares or debentures) to members of the public.
+Private companies involve one or more persons, must have at least one director, and may not offer its securities (shares or debentures) to members of the public.
 Once registered, private companies have ‘(Proprietary) Limited’ or ‘(Pty) Ltd.’ after their name.

 A private company must limit transferability of shares, and limit the number of shareholders to 50.
 A private company does not need to file financial statements with the Registrar of Companies (CIPC).

-Personal liability companies are incorporated by one or more persons and must have a minimum of one director; directors of these companies (whether past or present) are jointly and severally liable for any debts and liabilities incurred by the company.
+Personal liability companies involve one or more persons and must have a minimum of one director; directors of these companies (whether past or present) are jointly and severally liable for any debts and liabilities incurred by the company.
 These company types are registered by professionals such as accountants, engineers and lawyers.
 Once registered, the entity’s name is followed by ‘Inc.’ or ‘Incorporated’.

 In the old companies act (1973), these types of companies were referred to as Section 53(b) companies.

 Public companies are allowed to offer their shares to the public.
 Management of these companies is entrusted to a board of directors.
 Once registered, the company’s name is followed by ‘Limited’ or ‘Ltd.’.
-While a minimum number of members is generally required (around seven members), the maximum number of members or the transferability of shares of a public company is not limited.
-Only public companies can be listed on the JSE Limited.
+While a minimum number of members is generally necessary (around seven members), the maximum number of members or the transferability of shares of a public company is not limited.
+Only public companies can list on the JSE Limited, however.

 This concept was introduced in 1985 and was meant to provide a more straightforward and less costly corporate entity for a single businessperson or a small group up to a maximum of 10 entrepreneurs.
 A closed corporation is not subject to the same legal requirements as a company (for example, it is not required to have annual financial statements audited or to hold annual general meetings) and it exists separately from its members who enjoy limited liability.